netcinematics/aWordza/DRAFTS/1_LettersToHumanity.md

 means: act of providing examples of all of aWordza - the ontology of clarified words..

-INNOVATION:
+##### INNOVATION:

 - Ontology and Taxonomy for all human actz, or any concept that exists.

 - These are just example, but actual use is limitless.
-Here is one more.
+Here is one more, "a little z".

-#### SYNTAX 4: ~a_Little_Z~
+#### SYNTAX 4: ~a_Little_z~

-’*…z…’ - “little z” :
+’*…z…’ - “little-z” :

   - a “little z” replaces ‘s’ or ‘soft c’, anywhere in any word.
-  - Pronounced the same as a ‘S’ : means, CLARIFIED,
+  - Pronounced zzzz, the same as a ‘S’
+  - means, CLARIFIED, UNIQUE MEANING, or REMARKABLE
-  - REMARKABLE.
-Specifically, differentiates a new word.
+  - Specifically, a new word.

 EXAMPLE:

-‘Wordz’ - is specifically different from Words*,* its clarified a unique, specific meaning.
+> ‘Wordz’ - is CLARIFIED version of Words*.
+For more PRECISE meaning.

-1) LANGUAGE GOALS
+### 1) LANGUAGE GOALz

 Enhance English by making words: